melles1991/usecuewebsite/_posts/2019-11-14-how-to-get-a100-google-lighthouse-score.md

 ## The easy steps

 First of all you need a low Time To First Byte.
 All websites in the list above have a TTFB of less than 200ms.
 This means that the server needs to respond fast.
 I use CloudFlare for most of my websites, but using a well configured VM works too (as you can see).
 I am not sure what hosting Delete Agency uses, but they got a nice low TTFB.
 Getting a low TTFB is mainly a matter of chosing the right hosting.
 You can test this metric with a tool like Pingdom or GTMetrix.
 Note that proper (server-side) caching helps a lot too.
-I use a Static Site Generator to generate my pages, which is essentially the same as a fully cached website.
+I use a Static Site Generator to generate my pages, which is essentially the same as a website that is fully server-side cached.

 Secondly, you need to optimize your images.
 Use SVG where possible and heavily compressed JPG for the rest.
 If you have to use PNG, make sure you use TinyPNG to compress them and use loading="lazy" on all image tags.
 Note that using WebP is not required at all to get a good score.
 Again: the total page size to aim for is under a 1000kb.